rf/class/os/hw3/README.md

 I think this is a really fascinating idea.
 However, I don't think it's appropriate to implement it with a SIGSEGV handler; this sounds dangerous.
 Also, it'd require a pretty ugly interface to work.
-Alternatively, a dissasembler could be used to perform surgery on the running code to place in a new address.
+Alternatively, a disassembler could be used to perform surgery on the running code to place in a new address.

 It seems like this would be much safer to implement at the kernel level, where